How to add and configure Inbound Shipment using Google Sheet

 Learn how to add orders in transit to your locations in Flieber

-To ensure full visibility into your Inventory Forecast and receive accurate recommendations, it’s essential to add your orders in transit to your locations.
-In this article, you’ll learn how to add orders or units using a Google Sheet, automating the process so that whenever your spreadsheet is updated, the data will automatically sync to Flieber.
+To ensure full visibility into your Inventory Forecast and receive accurate recommendations, it’s essential keep your inbound shipments updated in Flieber.
+In this article, you’ll learn how to add orders or units using a standardized Google Sheet, automating the process so that whenever your spreadsheet is updated, the data will automatically sync to Flieber.

-On the Inbound Shipments page, you can easily add orders or units in transit and edit shipment details such as expected delivery dates and destination locations.
+On the Inbound Shipments page, you can easily add new orders or units in transit and edit shipment details such as expected delivery dates and destination locations.
+This option is best if your Iinbound Shipments are not connected through a native integration and you want to manually update data within the platform.

-Another option, you can configure inbound shipment inputs by integrating a standardized Google Sheets template provided by Flieber.
-With this setup, all information entered into the sheet is automatically synced with Flieber and incorporated into its calculations.
-This means updates only need to be made within that single file.
+For a more automated workflow, you can configure Inbound Shipment inputs by integrating a standardized Google Sheets template provided by Flieber.
+With this setup all information entered into the sheet is automatically synced with Flieber, updates only need to be made in the spreadsheet (no manual editing in the platform) and data is incorporated directly into Flieber’s inventory calculations.